Vegan Recipes and Foods

 - Hands down the easiest foods to make vegan are actually baked goods.
 It's hard to screw up when sugar's involved, but avoid all recipes that use these things in their sugary baked goods: flax "eggs," oil-free anything, fat-free anything, chickpea flour in sweet stuff, quinoa or tofu in dessert, other weird stuff that really shouldn't belong in dessert but somehow is in there.
 Also, most bread recipes are vegan already, especially the crusty artisan ones like baguette, focaccia, and ciabatta.

 - The best vegan mayonnaise is called Vegenaise and the best kind of it is the soy-free kind.

 - Fruit plates and fruit salads are vegan by default.
-Alcoholic beverages are also all, for the most part, vegan.
-Did you know sangria might have health benefits?

 - You can make some simple swaps of stuff you normally get - swap out regular milk for almond or soy, butter for margarine, soy yogurt for regular.
 These aren't too bad.